emilylabram/blog/README.md

 # About this blog

 Here are the thoughts of [Emily Hector Labram](./about-me.md), a Product Manager working in government.

-Mostly about how to do "inclusive" product management so that digital services work for everyone.
+I write about doing Product Management inclusively so that digital services work for everyone.

 ## Recent posts